 This item must include a section labeled "Disclosure."
-The IPRF must have information that will assure that the objectivity of the research is maintained.
-The IPRF must be aware of possible sources of significant financial or organizational conflict of interest in conducting the research.
-For example, under certain conditions, ownership of the proposing agency, other organizational relationships, or proprietary rights and interests could be perceived as jeopardizing an objective approach to the research effort.
+The IPRF must have information that will assure that the objectivity of the project is maintained.
+The IPRF must be aware of possible sources of significant financial or organizational conflict of interest in conducting the project.
+For example, under certain conditions, ownership of the proposing agency, other organizational relationships, or proprietary rights and interests could be perceived as jeopardizing an objective approach to the project effort.
 The proposal must contain information that would disclose any such circumstances and explain how they will be accounted for in this study.
 If there are no issues related to objectivity, this should be stated.

-State or local government employees submitting or participating in proposals to conduct IPRF research must also include in this section a letter signed by appropriate authority stating that the employee's agency is aware of the proposal and approves of the employee conducting research in the event the proposal is successful.
+State or local government employees submitting or participating in proposals to conduct IPRF projects must also include in this section a letter signed by appropriate authority stating that the employee's agency is aware of the proposal and approves of the employee's participation in the event the proposal is successful.

-6) Accomplishments and Recent Experience of the Research Team -- Describe experience of the participants unique to the planning for construction, rehabilitation, and maintenance or repair of airfield pavement projects and how the academic, industrial, and/or research experiences relate to the project to be undertaken.
-Experience should include work done for Commercial Service Airports, General Aviation airports, and military installations.
+7) Accomplishments and Recent Experience of the Project Team -- Describe the experience of the participants related to the construction of airfield concrete pavement projects and the use of maturity devices or systems.
+State how the academic, industrial, and/or research experiences relate to the project to be undertaken.
+Described experience should include work done for commercial service airports, general aviation airports, and military installations.

-Proposals shall contain a summary of the past accomplishments of the research team in the same, or closely related, problem area of the work to be undertaken.
-This summary is to include full particulars concerning instances of application to practice of the agency's research results.
-If no such knowledge exists, it should be so stated.
+Proposals shall contain a summary of the past accomplishments of the project team in the same, or closely related, problem area of the work to be undertaken.

 The distribution of the work among the team membership should be representative of the team experience.
 An individual with an extensive amount of experience should not be aligned with a team of supporting individuals with little or no experience.
-A balance of the work among several team members should be used to accomplish the research.
-This latter scenario will assure that the discussion within the research group will stimulate an understanding of the practices rather than a dictation of thoughts of an individual.
+A balance of the work among several team members should be used to accomplish the project.
+This latter scenario will assure that the discussion within the project team will stimulate an understanding of the practices rather than a dictation of thoughts of an individual.